None of the opinions or ideas expressed on this site should be construed as official statements made on behalf of my

 If interested, please read my full CV and this one-page resume.

-I am available to give technical talks on a variety of subjects; contact me for details on topics and scheduling.
+I am available to give technical talks on a variety of subjects; contact me for details, topics, and scheduling.

-No project is ever complete, and though many of my projects are fairly stable, there are many more features I am considering for each of them.
+Many of my personal projects are fairly stable, but there are many more features I am considering for each of them.